Food: Food sources

 In a given ecosystem, food forms a web of interlocking chains with primary producers at the bottom and apex predators at the top.
 Other aspects of the web include detrovores (that eat detritis) and decomposers (that break down dead organisms).
 Primary producers include algae, plants, bacteria and protists that acquire their energy from sunlight.
 Primary consumers are the herbivores that consume the plants, and secondary consumers are the carnivores that consume those herbivores.
-Some organisms, including most mammals and birds, diet consists of both animals and plants, and they are considered omnivores.
+Some organisms, including most mammals and birds, have diets consisting of both animals and plants, and are considered omnivores.
 The chain ends with the apex predators, the animals that have no known predators in its ecosystem.
 Humans are considered apex predators.

 Humans are omnivores, finding sustenance in vegetables, fruits, cooked meat, milk, eggs, mushrooms and seaweed.
 Cereal grain is a staple food that provides more food energy worldwide than any other type of crop.
 Corn (maize), wheat, and rice account for 87% of all grain production worldwide.
 Just over half of the world's crops are used to feed humans (55 percent), with 36 percent grown as animal feed and 9 percent for biofuels.
 Fungi and bacteria are also used in the preparation of fermented foods like bread, wine, cheese and yogurt.

-Sunlight and soil
+Photosynthesis

-Photosynthesis is the ultimate source of energy and food for nearly all life on earth.
-It is the main food source for plants, algae and certain bacteria.
-Without this, all organisms which depend on these organisms further up the food chain would be unable to exist, from coral to lions.
-Energy from the sun is absorbed and used to transform water and carbon dioxide in the air or soil into oxygen and glucose.
+During photosynthesis, energy from the sun is absorbed and used to transform water and carbon dioxide in the air or soil into oxygen and glucose.
 The oxygen is then released, and the glucose stored as an energy reserve.
+Photosynthetic plants, algae and certain bacteria often represent the lowest point of the food chains, making photosynthesis the primary source of energy and food for nearly all life on earth.

-Plants also absorb important nutrients and minerals from the air, water and soil.
+Plants also absorb important nutrients and minerals from the air, natural waters, and soil.
 Carbon, oxygen and hydrogen are absorbed from the air or water and are the basic nutrients needed for plant survival.
-The three main nutrients absorbed from the soil for plant growth are nitrogen, phosphorus and potassium, with other important nutrients including calcium, sulfur, magnesium, iron boron, chlorine, manganese, zinc, copper molybdenum and nickle.
+The three main nutrients absorbed from the soil for plant growth are nitrogen, phosphorus and potassium, with other important nutrients including calcium, sulfur, magnesium, iron boron, chlorine, manganese, zinc, copper molybdenum and nickel.

+Microorganisms

+Bacteria and other microorganisms also form the lower rungs of the food chain.
+They obtain their energy from photosynthesis or by breaking down dead organisms, waste or chemical compounds.
+Some form symbiotic relationships with other organisms to obtain their nutrients.
+Bacteria provide a source of food for protozoa, who in turn provide a source of food for other organisms such as small invertebrates.
+Other organisms that feed on bacteria include nematodes, fan worms, shellfish and a species of snail.

+In the marine environment, plankton (which includes bacteria, archaea, algae, protozoa and microscopic fungi) provide a crucial source of food to many small and large aquatic organisms.

+Without bacteria, life would scarcely exist because bacteria convert atmospheric nitrogen into nutritious ammonia.
+Ammonia is the precursor to proteins, nucleic acids, and most vitamins.
+Since the advent of the industrial process for nitrogen fixation, the Haber-Bosch Process, the majority of ammonia in the world is human-made.